 - 93% recommend an internship/work/co-op-research/service placement to another student.

 Staff work closely with students to choose their service sites based upon their passions, goals, interests and availability.
 Currently, the Shriver Center has community partnerships with organizations that focus on various issue areas that serve diverse populations.
 These include, but are not limited to, animal welfare, education, the environment, food and housing access, healthcare and mental health.
-To see a list of some of our Service-Learning opportunities, look at the current version of the Spring 2017 Service Chart.
+To see a list of some of our Service-Learning opportunities, look at the current version of the Fall Service Chart at https://umbc.box.com/s/rf74mdlogxiyvxorivm5aj27eb26giix Please note that we will continue to update our service chart as new information becomes available (Sites fill, updates on orientation, etc.)

 Additionally, there are many opportunities to gain leadership skills while serving.
 Service-Learning Student Coordinators lead volunteers in weekly service, facilitate reflection sessions, and foster a positive service-learning experience.
 Student Coordinators receive on-going support from Shriver Center staff and their peers and benefit from bi-weekly training meetings.